Updated on: August 1, 2022

 LastPass provides priority email support for Premium and Families users, with support offered in English, Dutch, French, German, Italian, Spanish, Portuguese, Mandarin, Japanese, and Korean.

-Like with 1Password, I received an email reply to my support question from LastPass within 24 hours of sending it.
-The reply was pretty helpful, but a lot of the text was simply copied from the LastPass website.
+I received an email reply to my support question from LastPass within 24 hours of sending it, but it wasn’t very helpful.
+I followed up with another email, and the second reply from LastPass was pretty helpful, but a lot of the text was simply copied from the LastPass website.

-LastPass also provides a fairly active support forum, but it’s not as easily searchable or well-organized as 1Password’s, so I had a hard time finding up-to-date information through the user forums.
+LastPass has a fairly active support forum, but it’s not as easily searchable or well-organized as 1Password’s, so I had a hard time finding up-to-date information through the user forums.

 Winner (Customer Support): 1Password

-Both 1Password and LastPass only offer email support to supplement their online knowledge bases, and both email support teams took around a day to get back to me.
-However, 1Password’s support agent gave me a longer and more detailed response, and 1Password’s online knowledge base is more robust than LastPass’s — especially with its user forum.
+Both 1Password and LastPass only offer email support to supplement their online knowledge bases, but 1Password got back to me faster.
+1Password’s support agent also gave me a longer and more detailed response, and 1Password’s online knowledge base is more robust than LastPass’s — especially with its user forum and YouTube channel.
 However, LastPass does provide Korean and Mandarin email support, which 1Password doesn’t.

 1Password vs. LastPass: Overall Winner

-However, LastPass provides a free version, and 1Password doesn’t.
-LastPass recently made its free version a little less useful, but it’s still convenient for users that are only looking for password management on their desktop or mobile devices.
-LastPass also has the most user-friendly tutorials of any password manager — there are big, clear explanations for every step of the process from saving passwords, to auto-filling, to password vault management and advanced 2FA settings.
+However, LastPass provides most of the same features as 1Password in a user-friendly interface.
+And while LastPass recently made its free version a little less useful, it’s still convenient if you’re only looking for password management on either your desktop or your mobile devices.
+LastPass also has the most user-friendly in-app tutorials of any password manager — it displays big, clear explanations for every part of the app, from saving passwords, to auto-filling, to password vault management and advanced 2FA settings.

 |1.||Read Review||Read Review||Visit Website|